Bad Boys II (soundtrack): Background

-Reception
+Critical reception

 The album received generally positive reviews from music critics.
 Rob Theakston of AllMusic noted that it is rare for a hip hop movie soundtrack to "be explosive and feel as if it's a solid cohesive album, rather than a showcase for various artists to use throwaway tracks".
 Rolling Stone concurred, saying "this is how to do a hip-hop soundtrack".
 Blender magazine observed that the record is "riddled with stars", "packed with production pyrotechnics", and called the album "pure Hollywood".